gaoyuanliang/sequence_embedding_and_similarity/README.md

 ## TODO

-online updating of the similarity model
+online updating of the similarity model with new batch of data

 ## Contact